s-pins/alx-backend-security/README.md

   ```
 - The rate limiting is applied to the `/ip/login/` and `/ip/protected/` endpoints.
 - Suspicious IPs are flagged automatically by the Celery task.

-That's it, bro!
-Now go and be a security legend.